trieut415/SmartPill-Ingestible-Sensor/SmartPillSensor/README.md

 ## Overview

 The SmartPill project involves the design and implementation of an ingestible device capable of capturing, logging, and transmitting biometric data as it passes through the human body.
 This proof-of-concept focuses on collecting sensor data periodically, converting it into engineering units, and displaying the results on a console interface.
+Currently this is a rough implementation on a breadboard.

 ### Key Functionalities